CLayer-dev/docs/docs/getting-started/use-faucet.md

 - Ensure you're using an EVM-compatible wallet address
 - Wait 24 hours between requests
-- Check that your wallet is configured for Core Layer Testnet
+- Check that your wallet is configured for CLayer Testnet